hegdev13/Project_Goutham.github.io/Business-study/BUC-VGH.md

 ### 1. Rain Forecast for Disaster Prevention
 > Task: Weather forecast

 > SDG: 11

 > Target: 11.5

 > Indicator: 11.5.1, 11.5.2, 11.5.3(a), 11.5.3(b)

+The crops grown in this region, like groundnuts, wheat, tomatoes, potatoes, citrus fruits, and leafy vegetables, require a lot of water and can be easily damaged by heavy rainfall during harvest time.
+If farmers are informed about expected heavy rains, they can take precautions to protect their crops.

+Thanks to the strong technological presence and stronger inter-city relations, Goutham collects data from sensors placed throughout the city and neighbouring areas.
+These sensors track important factors like wind speed, air quality, humidity, and sunlight, which are stored in a dataset.
+By analyzing this data, patterns of high humidity and wind can indicate the possibility of rain.
+Finding these patterns and their frequency can help the farmers predict rains and help them make adjustments accordingly.

+Sample text: LWHHB HWHHD HWHHB HWLHD
+Sample Pattern: HWHHD
+explanation: every 5 letters describe the weather at a particular hour.
+The first 2 letters are about wind speed: LW = Low windspeed, the next 2 are about humidity: HH = High HUmidity, the last letter is about amount of sunlight, B: Bright.
+HWHHD indicates rain, hence our pattern will be the code for rain.

+The weather prediction system can also pick up other patterns such as sunlight and is versatile in its working. since the dataset is huge, the **Boyer-Moore** sub-string search algorithm will work well.
+It has a worst-case **efficiency of O(m+n)**. and works on the principles of **Sliding Window**, **Pruning**, and **Prefix and Suffix**.
+(The below implementation of Boyer-Moore is modified to find frequency)

+Code for Boyer-Moore on GitHub: <placeholder>